antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/doctest.rst

    nothing at the end.
 In verbose mode, the summary is detailed, else the summary is very brief (in fact, empty if all tests passed).

-   Optional argument *optionflags* or's together option flags.
+   Optional argument *optionflags* (default value 0) takes the bitwise-or of option flags.
 See section :ref:`doctest-options`.

    Optional argument *raise_on_error* defaults to false.
 If true, an exception is raised upon the first failure or unexpected exception in an example.
 This